ThatFrankGuy/higgs-classifier/showering/README.md

 Before compiling, run `source setup-cori.sh` to setup library path (you need to change all paths to your own installation), `make clean` and `make`.
 The compiled file will be called `./myexample.exe`.

+Before you run, please check setup-cori.sh to modify pythia and fastjet path.
+Then source it.

 To run:
 ./myexample.exe signal.cmnd (LOCATION TO STORE EVENTS) (LHE OUTPUT FROM MG5)